freebasic/fbc/FreeBASIC/readme.txt

       software is used (but GoRC on Win32).
 The assembler, linker, archiver, and other command-line applications come from the GNU binutil programming tools.

-  o Multi-platform:

-    - The run-time library is being written with portability in mind.
-Operating system-dependent functions are separated to make porting the compiler easy.

-    - The compiler is written in 100% FreeBASIC code (FreeBASIC compiles itself.)
-      As all modules are independent, porting to other operating systems on the x86 platform won't be too difficult.

-    - All tools used in the creation of FreeBASIC exist on most operating systems already as they are from the GNU binutils.

-    - FreeBASIC currently runs on 32-bit Windows, Linux, and MS-DOS.

 What FreeBASIC Isn't: